-The thread affinity is set using CPUs assigned to the process by the job.
+The thread affinity is set using CPUs assigned to the process when the program execution starts.

 Irrespective of the environment variable OMP\PROC\BIND and the proc\bind clause of parallel construct, OpenMP thread affinity is ignored.

 When the thread affinity is set using other ways, the operation is not guaranteed.